osmium-org/osmium/src/md/formats.md

   Osmium will generate it when exporting if some side effects have been enabled by the user, and will restore them when importing.

+- `X-mode`: additional key in a preset element.
+If present, it is an object with two keys, `typeid` and `typename` specifying the mode of the ship for this preset.

 ### Osmium-specific extensions

 The properties below are not standard and are Osmium specific.
 They